OpenVisualCloud/Smart-City-Sample/doc/extend.md

 - Run the [osm-host.sh](../script/osm-host.sh) script, which will setup a local tile server on your machine ```http://localhost:8080```.
 The script takes the .osm.pbf file as the input argument.
 You can check if the map is properly rendered by looking at ```http://localhost:8080```.
 - Run the [osm-totiles.sh](../script/osm-totiles.sh) script, which will extract the tiles from the local tile server.
 The script takes a rectangular region as input: ```<lon_min> <lon_max> <lat_min> <lat_max>```.
 This region will be your observable scenario map.
 The extracted tiles should be copied under [images/traffic](../cloud/html/images/traffic).
 You can delete any old tiles under [images/traffic](../cloud/html/images/traffic).
 - Kill the local tile server: ```docker ps``` and ```docker kill```.
 We don't need it any more.
 - Modify [scenario.js](../cloud/html/js/scenario.js) with the new display center location.
+- Modify the office and camera coordinates in [sensor-info.json](../maintenance/db-init/sensor-info.json).

 Rebuild the sample.
 You are good to go.